 - Schemes are small to medium in scale.
-Up to 5 units are preferred, but larger schemes of around 18 - 20 units will be considered, provided they guarantee the delivery of affordable units as defined in the National Planning Policy Framework [NPPF]. - 2.
+Up to 5 units are preferred, but larger schemes of around 15 - 18 units will be considered, provided they guarantee the delivery of affordable units as defined in the National Planning Policy Framework [NPPF]. - 2.
 Development responds positively and sensitively to local character and setting. - 3.
 The development is of a low density appropriate to the rural village character of each settlement, defined as a maximum of 12 dwellings per hectare of the site for market housing in the village centre, 8 dwellings per hectare in Holme Marsh, and 25 dwellings per hectare for affordable housing. - 4.
 Front gardens with a minimum depth of 7 metres are provided, and rear gardens of adequate size to encourage food growing to support healthy lifestyles. - 5.
-Access, car parking and servicing arrangements meet the Highway Authority's requirements.
-Adequate parking for a minimum of two cars should be provided on each plot to reduce the need for on street parking. - 6.
+Access, car parking and servicing arrangements meet the Highway Authority's requirements. - 6.
+Suitable and safe provision is made for access by pedestrians and cyclists. - 7.
 Proposals effectively manage surface water drainage.
 Development should not result in increased run-off from the site but should achieve a reduction in rate and volume where possible.
 Sustainable building designs that incorporate grey water storage will be encouraged.